AGenchev/esc32/README.md

-# code taken from esc32
+# code taken from esc32, heavily reworked
 Automatically exported from code.google.com/p/esc32

 I plan to modify this and reform the project...
 The goal - to compile with FOSS tools completely and to contain all source.